Cairo, Illinois: Post-war prosperity

-Cairo panoramic map, 1885.
-The Ohio River in front and the Mississippi River in back.
+A panoramic map of Cairo, 1885.
+The Ohio River is in the front and the Mississippi River is behind the city.

 The strategic importance of Cairo's geographic location during the Civil War sparked prosperity in the town.
 Several banks were founded during the war years, and the growth in banking and steamboat traffic continued after the war.

 In 1869, construction began on the United States Custom House and Post Office, which was designed by Alfred B. Mullet, the Supervising Architect.
 The custom house was completed in 1872.
 It served as a custom house, post office, and United States Court.
 The U.S. District Court for the Southern District of Illinois met at the building until 1905.

 From 1905 to 1942, the Custom House was used for the U.S. District Court for the Eastern District of Illinois.
 The building also housed the U.S. Circuit Court for the Eastern District of Illinois from 1905 to 1912.
 At the height of Cairo's prosperity, the post office in the building was the third busiest in the United States.
 It is one of only seven of Mullet's Victorian structures remaining in the nation, and the building has been converted for use as a museum.
 It is listed on the National Register of Historic Places.

 After the Civil War, the city became a hub for railroad shipping in the region, which added to its economy.
-By 1900 several railroad lines branched from Cairo.
+By 1900, several railroad lines branched from Cairo.
 In addition to shipping and railroads, a major industry in Cairo was the operation of ferries.
 Into the late 19th century, nearly 250,000 railroad cars could be ferried across the river in as little as six months.
-Vehicles were also ferried, as there were no automobile bridges in the area in the early 20th century.
+Motor vehicles were also ferried, as there were no automobile bridges in the area in the early 20th century.
 The ferry industry created numerous jobs in Cairo to handle large amounts of cargo and numerous passengers through the city.

 Wealthy merchants and shippers built numerous fine mansions in the 19th and early 20th century, including the Italianate Magnolia Manor, completed in 1872, and the Second Empire Riverlore Mansion, built by Capt.
 William P. Halliday in 1865.
 Across the street from the customs house, the Cairo Public Library was constructed in 1883 of Queen Anne-style architecture, finished with stained glass windows and ornate woodwork.
 The library was dedicated on July 19, 1884, as the A. B. Safford Memorial Library.
 Anna E. Safford paid for the construction of the Library and donated it to the city.
 These and other significant buildings are also listed on the National Register.